 The application for retrospective approval for the unauthorised and inappropriate placement of turbines should only be considered when matched with a retrospective requirement to have those turbines within the Upper Lachlan Shire's 2 kms minimum setback removed.

 I oppose the modification on these grounds - relocating turbines will have the following effects for local residents.
+And these need to be considered respectfully.

 NOISE IMPACTS

 Lack of rigour in noise assessment.